How to Select the Right Weight for Running Shoes

 Here are a few considerations to keep in mind when choosing the right weight for running shoes:

 - Body weight.
-Runners who weigh 200 pounds or more may feel more comfortable in heavier running shoes and may also face an increased chance of injury in lightweight shoes, Dr. Lobkova says.
-However, each person’s body is different, so go ahead and experiment to find the shoe weight that feels right for you.
+Runners who weigh 90kg or more may feel more comfortable in heavier running shoes and may also face an increased chance of injury in lightweight shoes, Dr Lobkova says.
+However, each person's body is different, so go ahead and experiment to find the shoe weight that feels right for you.

 - Preference.
 At the end of the day, the right weight for your running shoes may come down to personal preference.
-Lightweight running shoes typically have a more “natural” feel, whereas heavy running shoes offer more stability and durability, Dr. Lobkova says.
-Note which types feel most comfortable for you and remember: Nike has a 60-day return policy on all merchandise.
-If your running shoes don’t blow your socks off, feel free to return them within 60 days.
+Lightweight running shoes typically have a more 'natural' feel, whereas heavy running shoes offer more stability and durability, Dr Lobkova says.
+Note which types feel most comfortable for you.